lamaalshehry/soc_scenarios/README.md

 The NIST SP 800-61 framework provides a structured and repeatable approach for handling security incidents and is widely adopted across enterprise SOCs.

 ### NIST SP 800-61 Incident Response Lifecycle
   <img width="1948" height="992" alt="image" src="https://github.com/user-attachments/assets/9231cf65-cdf6-4a7f-8a4e-14d72a03921b" />

+---

+# Scenario 1: Virtual Machine Brute Force Detection

+## Incident Overview
+This project documents the investigation and response to a brute-force attack targeting a Windows virtual machine, detected using Microsoft Sentinel and Microsoft Defender for Endpoint.